jweissman/system/README.md

 ## About

-System recurses over the internet using the *filesystem metaphor*.

-What is the filesystem metaphor?
+At a very high level, System can *act like* a number of tools.
+It can behave like a blog, a group messaging tool, a wiki...
+But it's a little more than that! :)

+## The Filesystem Metaphor

 System simulates a shared filesystem.
 Directories and nodes are accessible directly by URLs.

-For administrators, it can act as a generalized/arbitrary data-management solution and app-emulation layer.
+These routes are *symbolically* analyzed.
+This permits System to provide some very powerful tools inspired by filesystems like Plan9.

+One fun way to think of System (and the code definitely reflects it) is as a kind of *recursion over the web*.

 ## The Basics

 You control content in your user's "home" directory... but nowhere else.
 You can structure this content how you like.
-For now the only node types that are supported are plaintext.

-(It may eventually be useful to support lots of differents types of structured information -- in particular images seem like they could add a lot of value.)
+But there are some conventions which may help you get the most out of your System.
+You may want to create a folder called `minutes`.
+System will then expose a 'current status' input which creates a new status update in `minutes`.

 ## The Tools

-Part of the intuition which System expresses is that people will make positive use of an open structure...
+Part of the intuition which System expresses is that the sorts of symbolic relationships that are possible within a filesystem provide an "meta-model" which can express a variety of ontologies contextually.

-can be largely expressed contextually through hierarchical relationships.
+(*Bring your own ontology!*)

-We provide a "virtual mount" tool which permits a *unified view* of the contents of the different folders...
+In particular a core tool for building symbolic relationships is the "virtual mount" tool which permits a *unified view* of the contents of different folders (in different places in the hierarchy)...

 (This is somewhat similar to union mounts in Plan9.)

-The 'virtual paths' this enables can be *symbolically* analyzed by the router.
+Virtual mounts "overlay" different places in the hierarchy and coalesce or superpose them.

-System can therefore handle the arbitrarily deeply-nested paths which reciprocal mounting makes possible.

-(E.g., the recursive folder structure which results from reciprocal mounts.)
+(System can therefore handle the arbitrarily deeply-nested paths which reciprocal mounting makes possible, e.g., the recursive folder structure which results from reciprocal mounts.)

-System supports navigating arbitrarily-deeply-nested (recursive) structures even at the URL level.
+Note that System explicitly supports navigating these arbitrarily-deeply-nested (recursive) *at the URL level*.

-## The Dreams
+## The Dream

-- Visibility levels
+Let's whisper a little bit of a dream.

+We should have powerful collaborative systems for building deep information systems and ontologies that reflect the complexity of the world.

+Federation is part of the vision here (remote mounts between Systems).
+This permits the strange idea of a URL "tangling" between a number of different Systems (this strikes me as a particularly curious and powerful facility.)

+## Todo

+### Interface

+- Setup guide ("It looks like you have a new System...")
-- App emulation/theming (possibly hinted by dotfiles?)
+- Theming (possibly hinted by dotfiles?)
 - Books/blogs: .book instructs System to present a given folder as a manpage-ish navigable hierarchy of text docs; .blog as a weblog
 - News: .stream as a 'flattened' river-of-news...
   (This could fit in with `/usr/xyz/minutes` as a conventional place for status updates to go...
 And `/usr/xyz/friends/minutes` might have a `.stream` dotfile)

+### Infrastructure

+- Visibility levels
+- Other node types (images)
+- Processes (could do long/complicated data things with workers that live in `/proc` -- wordcount seems like an interesting one)
+- Sockets

 ## Requirements